Concordia takes gold and silver for eco-buildings

-This important recognition from the CaGBC officially acknowledges Concordia’s longstanding commitment to sustainable practices.
-From the use of low VOC emitting materials to innovative solar technology, these buildings provide tangible evidence of Concordia’s drive to reduce the greenhouse gas emissions and energy consumption that can plague buildings.
+This important recognition from the CaGBC officially recognizes Concordia’s longstanding commitment to sustainable practices.
+From the use of low VOC- (volatile organic compounds) emitting materials to innovative solar technology, these buildings provide tangible evidence of Concordia’s drive to reduce the greenhouse gas emissions and energy consumption that can plague buildings.

 The news is especially welcome for Roger Côté, Concordia’s vice-president of services.
 “LEED certification is something we deliberately sought when we first conceived these buildings because we recognize that these building standards mean a healthier environment for our students, faculty and staff.
 These structures show that caring for our future through sustainable practices is of utmost importance for the Concordia community,” he says.

 Built in 2009 and located at Concordia’s downtown campus, the Molson Building is home to the university’s John Molson School of Business.
-It boasts a solar wall (a world first in a non-residential building) that generates energy that is consumed in the building.
-Low-flow plumbing fixtures throughout the building also protect the environment by reducing water consumption by over 30 per cent.
+It boasts an immense solar wall (a world first in a non-residential building) that generates energy consumed in the building.
+Low-flow plumbing fixtures throughout the building also protect the environment by reducing water consumption by more than 30 per cent.

 About LEED: Leadership in Energy and Environmental Design (LEED) is a third-party certification program and an internationally accepted benchmark for the design, construction and operation of high performance green buildings.
 By certifying hundreds of projects over the past decade, LEED Canada has transformed the way built environments are designed, constructed, and operated.